Company Organization, Licenses, and Permits

 It’s very important for you to remember that the laws of your local government are different from those of groomers doing business in a neighboring town or an adjacent county.
-Business regulations vary by state, county, cities and towns.
-Asking other groomers outside your area what you need to do to secure licenses and permits could very well work against you if you rely on their information.
-Certainly you may share similarities and differences, but don’t refer to them for your requirements when they are outside your local jurisdiction.
-Also, requirements may be different depending upon the form of your company organization.
-Unfortunately we have seen groomers on the GroomerTALK Message Board ask other groomers far and away from them what to do to register a business.
-It’s fine to share and compare, but not use others as a reference when it comes to your legal registrations and business organization!
+Business regulations vary by state, county, city, and town.
+Asking other groomers outside your area what you need to do to secure licenses and permits could work against you if you rely on their information.
+Certainly, you may share similarities and differences, but don’t refer to them for your requirements when they are outside your local jurisdiction.
+Also, requirements may differ depending on your company organization’s form.
+Unfortunately, we have seen groomers on the GroomerTALK Message Board ask other groomers far away from them how to register a business.
+Sharing and comparing is fine, but not using others as a reference regarding your legal registrations and business organization!

 Accountants generally require that businesses they represent provide them with evidence of current conformation with required business licenses and permits.
 If you are using the services of a Certified Public Accountant specializing in business, ask them for additional sources of information.

 Local government will almost certainly require that you inform them of your new business by applying for licenses and permits.
 There may be some exceptions for unincorporated areas.
 Visit your “City Hall” and/or “County Clerk” representing the area where your business will be established.
 Ask for assistance in opening a new business.
 They will inform you of local government licensing and permit requirements.
 Once again, it won’t be a vocational license or permit to be a pet groomer but one to operate a pet grooming business.
 Make sure you understand that difference.

 When you operate a business in a name other than your legal personal name, such as the ABC Pet Salon, you will be required to file a “fictitious name statement” or DBA ”doing business as” application unless your state-level company organization filing circumvents the local requirement.